CINM (Cinnamon): A Compilation Infrastructure for Heterogeneous Compute In-Memory and Compute Near-Memory Paradigms: CINM (Cinnamon): Compilation for in and near memory computing

 For the \texttt{cinm} dialect to make an optimal device mapping decision, it must compare the performance of different implementations on different architectures considering the device constraints.
 This requires a cost model which is based on metrics that are comparable across devices, which is an outstanding research question.

 In our proposed flow, we designed a mechanism that can be used to leverage such models when available.
-The \texttt{cinm} dialect declares an interface~\cite{interface}, implementations of which the device dialects can register during their dialect load time.
+The \texttt{cinm} dialect declares an interface~\cite{interface}, whose implementations can be registered by a device dialect at the time it is loaded.
 Considering the target hardware constraints, a \texttt{cinm} lowering conversion can be delegated to these interfaces to evaluate the cost model.
-When available, the appropriate selection algorithm, e.g., comparing the estimated ranges, will automate the mapping decision at the \texttt{cinm} level.
-In this scenario, the \texttt{cinm} dialect will provide the advantage that the cost model can work on the constrained subset of interface operations defined by \texttt{cinm} instead of arbitrary programs.
+When available, the appropriate selection algorithm, e.g., comparing the estimated ranges, will automate the mapping decision at the \texttt{cinm} level \rev{(current offloading mechanism is explained in Section~\ref{sec:cinm})}.
+In this scenario, the \texttt{cinm} dialect will provide the advantage that the cost model can work on the constrained subset of interface operations defined by \texttt{cinm} instead of arbitrary programs. \rev{ In addition to target selection, cost models can also be used to guide optimizations in \cname, similar to previous compilers for conventional architectures and accelerators~\cite{cost_locality_transform, tiramisu_cost, cost_vector, cost_spec_parallel}.
+They include identifying tile size and shape for a given architecture, data layout transformations~\cite{cost_locality_transform}, and other loop transformations~\cite{tiramisu_cost}. } \rev{